breynisson/RepResearch_PA2/PeerAssessment2.md

----
-title: Severe weather events on population health and economics.
+# Severe weather events on population health and economics.
-author: "Bjorgvin Reynisson"
-output: html_document
----

 ## Synopsis